“The warmth, the feeling, the swing, the beat, the everything, were there.”

-Paul was originally christened Adolphe after a friend of his father’s, but early in life rejected it as “antique, ancient”, choosing to go by his middle name instead.
-He began playing music whilst still a young child, on improvised percussion instruments made from household objects, playing in street-corner ‘spasm’ bands with his friends.
-As a teenager, circa 1915, he managed to buy a real drum kit and was promptly hired for his first professional gig the same night.
-In 1917 the young Barbarin joined the Great Migration north to Chicago, ostensibly to work in the Armour and Company meat stockyards, but most likely with an eye on joining the ever-growing number of expatriate New Orleans musicians building a buzzing jazz scene there.
+Paul was originally christened Adolphe after a friend of his father’s, but early in life rejected it as “antique, ancient” and chose instead to go by his middle name, which he was given in honour of the great New Orleans music teacher Paul Chaligny.
+He began playing music whilst still a young child on improvised percussion instruments made from household objects, playing in street-corner ‘spasm’ bands with his friends.
+Amongst his friends and family in the French-Creole community young Barbarin was given the nicknamed ‘Ti-Boy’ (probably short for ‘petit boy’).
+As a teenager, circa 1915, he finally managed to scrape together enough money to buy himself a real drum kit and was promptly hired for his first professional gig that same night.
+In 1917 Barbarin joined the Great Migration north to Chicago, ostensibly to work in the Armour and Company meat stockyards, but most likely with an eye on joining the ever-growing number of expatriate New Orleans musicians building a buzzing jazz scene there.
 He soon found himself invited to play in a band led by bass player Bill Johnson, which included the trombonist Eddie Vincent and the great cornettist Freddie Keppard.
 These musicians were some of the remnants of the famous Creole Band, which was likely the first real New Orleans jazz band to travel widely, having worked the vaudeville circuit in the mid-10s and recently disbanded.
 Barbarin joined Johnson at the Royal Gardens in November 1918, and was photographed (although not, alas, recorded) playing with the band in mid-1919, by which time Joe (later to become ‘King’) Oliver had replaced Keppard.

 “The two beats is good for dancing.
 A good beat.
 If you’ve got a bass man working with you and can play that two beats, you can really push a band and especially the dancing people.” – Paul Barbarin

 Barbarin went on to make at least thirty sides with Oliver’s Dixie Syncopators throughout 1926 and early 1927.
 These are often described euphemistically in discographies as ‘uneven’, which is probably a fair assessment.
 It’s true that there is a large amount of variability in quality across sessions, and even within takes.
 Sometimes the drums are well-recorded, sometimes not.
 Suffice to say though, the good ones – ‘Deep Henderson’, ‘Wa Wa Wa’, ‘Sugar Foot Stomp’, ‘Too Tight’ – are extremely good, and well worth a listen.
-In March 1927, the Plantation Café suddenly closed and King Oliver found himself without a steady job and facing the very real possibility that his second great band might go the way of his first.
+In March 1927, however, the Plantation Café was destroyed by a (presumably mob-related) fire, leaving Oliver without a steady job and facing the very real possibility that his second great band might go the way of his first.
 His solution was to take them out on the road.
 The band toured for several months and eventually wound up travelling all the way East to New York, where they managed to secure a residency in Harlem’s famous Savoy Ballroom.
 In November, the Syncopators also resumed recording, with a slightly altered lineup including the impressive New York-based trombonist J.C Higginbotham, who would become a frequent associate of Barbarin’s.

 It’s sometimes said that every lifetime contains at least one ‘crowded hour’; 1929 was Paul Barbarin’s crowded year.
 Now permanently-resident in New York and whilst still performing regularly with the former Syncopators (renamed ‘King Oliver’s Orchestra’), Barbarin embarked on a frenzied twelve months of what was, for the time, constant recording: